-Zen’efay begged Au’ku to return to her chest so that she might feel joy again, but he shook his head and told her that her lack of happiness had nothing to do with her missing heart … it was because of her loneliness that she could no longer feel joy.
-He told her that if he returned to her as a heart, she would remain lonely, but if he stayed in this form he could give her the company she needed.
-Au’ku and Zen’efay became inseparable from that point onwards. they travelled the wasteland with only each other as company.
+Zen’efay begged Au’ku to return to her chest so that she might feel joy again, but he shook his head and told her that her lack of feeling had nothing to do with her missing heart.
+It was because of her intense, prolonged loneliness that she could no longer feel joy.
+Au’ku told Zen’efay that if he returned to her as a heart she would remain lonely, but if he stayed in this new form he could give her the company she needed.
+On his knees, Au’ku begged to stay his own person.
+And on her own, Zen’efay gave him permission.

-Zen’efay not only refused Scara in her mortal life, but also refused her in death as well.
-Zen’efay rose as a harbinger to the Har’py people when she refused to follow the Animon Goddess into the afterlife.
-Zen’efay believed that Scara had abandoned her when she was lost in the wasteland: she claimed that if Scara truly was the loving Goddess she claimed to be, she would never have allowed one of her children to suffer beyond healing.
+It is said that Zen’efay not only refused Scara in her mortal life; but refused the Goddess upon her death as well.
+Zen’efay rose as a harbinger to the Har’py people when she refused to follow the Animon Goddess into the afterlife, and offered a second refuge for those who had been wronged by the Goddess.

 The Afterlife and Underfor